code42/code42cli/README.md

 code42 high-risk-employee bulk generate-template add
 ```

 Notice that `generate-template` takes a `cmd` parameter for determining what type of template to generate.
+In the
+example above, we give it the value `add` to generate a file for bulk adding users to the high risk employee list.

-Next, fill out the csv file with all the users and then pass the file in as parameter to `bulk add`:
+Next, fill out the csv file with all the users and then pass it in as a parameter to `bulk add`:

 ```bash
 code42 high-risk-employee bulk add users_to_add.csv
 ```

-Note that for `bulk remove`, the file only has to be an end-line delimited list of users, with one line per user.
+Note that for `bulk remove`, the file only has to be an end-line delimited list of users with one line per user.

 ## Known Issues